bytedeco/procamcalib/README.txt

 Be aware that color calibration is enabled by default.
 After geometric calibration has completed, color calibration will start and display automatically an array of colors.
 If you do not need color calibration, make sure you disable it in the settings before starting calibration.

 After a successful calibration session, the application holds in memory the "calibration data".
 You may examine and save this data via the "Calibration" menu.
+All length values are expressed in pixel units, including the sizes and spacings of the "MarkerPatterns".
 The program uses OpenCV to output a file in the YAML or XML format.
 This information can easily be parsed back in any of your programs by using the CvFileStorage facilities of OpenCV.

 Feel free to contact me if you have any questions or find any problems with the software!
 I am sure it is far from perfect...